julelang/jule/README.md

 The reference compiler will probably use the standard library a lot.
 This will also allow developers to quickly develop tools for the language by leveraging Jule's standard library.
 <br><br>
-There is an idea to include a package manager in JuleC as well, although it doesn't have it yet.
+There is an idea to include a package manager in JuleC as well, although it doesn't have one yet.
 Jule's modern understanding of language and convenience suggests that there should be a package manager that comes with the compiler.
 This package manager will provide management of non-standard library packages developed and published by the community.
 Jule's standard library only gets updates with compiler releases.